dioguit0s/dioguit0s/README.md

 ### Hi there 👋 My name is Diogo Santos Rodrigues
 **Computer Engineering Student | Software Developer | Tech Enthusiast**

-I am a Computer Engineering student passionate about exploring technology across all its layers.
+I am a Software Developer and a Computer Engineering student passionate about exploring technology across all its layers.
 I enjoy solving complex problems, ranging from coding software applications to experimenting with hardware.

 ---